-Agricultural Training for South Sudanese refugees
+Agricultural Training for Refugees

-Our Agriculture Training project, based at Kasengi Riverford Organic Centre (KROC) in Kampala, seeks to train instructors who can then support Sudanese refugee farmers and supply them with the necessary tools and seeds for their first crop.
+Our Agriculture Training project, based at Kasengi Riverford Organic Centre (KROC) in Kampala, seeks to train instructors who can then support refugee farmers and supply them with the necessary tools and seeds for their first crop.
 The project focuses on horticulture and the growing of a variety of vegetables, successfully and sustainably.

 One of the organic methods used is the making of plant based compost.
 The picture here shows some of the members of Point E group in Imvepi refugee camp with their finished compost heap.
 Having relied previously on animal manure on their farms in South Sudan and having lost all their cattle during the civil war and fleeing to safety, this represents a real achievement for them.